Hyperlinks

 The default URL for the site that's implicitly created for routes

-is controlled by the variable weblorg-default-url
+is controlled by the variable weblorg-default-url.
+It's default

-but it can be set before calling
+value is http://localhost:8000 but it can be set before calling

 6. Convenient switch for the Base URL